makar-pelogeiko/spbu-mm-programming/README.md

-# spbu-mm-programming
+# spsu-mm-programming-first-course
-tasks saved from backup - origin repository is deleted now
+A supporting repository for SPSU Software Engineering bachelors